IMF's 'never again' experience in Greece may get worse

 Critics say the IMF has damaged its credibility by going along with political fudges to keep Greece in the euro zone rather than insisting on write-offs, first by private creditors and now by European governments, to make its debt sustainable.

-"One of the most important lessons for the IMF from the Greek programme should be that a multilateral institution should not institutionalise special interests of a subset of its membership," said Ousmene Mandeng, a former IMF official who is now an economics adviser.
+"One of the most important lessons for the IMF from the Greek program should be that a multilateral institution should not institutionalize special interests of a subset of its membership," said Ousmene Mandeng, a former IMF official who is now an economics adviser.

 "The interest of the IMF is not necessarily aligned with the EU/ECB," he said.